Nmartin19/Nacho_Portfolio/README.md

     - Western nations (except Italy) demonstrated a clear pattern: as vaccination rates increased, monthly deaths decreased.

-       • This trend was particularly evident in France, Germany, Spain, UK and US, where vaccination programs coincided with declining new monthly deaths, despite varying infection levels.

-       • France presents a particular interesting case, where the increase in new people vaccinated coincided with a decrease in deaths, despite a significant increase in new confirmed cases.

-       • The case of westerns nations, and especially France, demonstrates the positive effect of vaccine administration in reducing mortality among confirmed cases.
+       • The United Kingdom and United States saw remarkable progress, vaccinating millions and dramatically reducing monthly deaths.

+       • France and Germany had some success in decreasing deaths, despite fluctuations in case numbers.

+       • Italy and Spain experienced mixed results, with temporary increases in deaths before an overall decrease

     - Notable exceptions emerged in several countries.

-       • Italy, deviated from the trend observed in other Western European countries, experiencing an increase in deaths from 9,183 to 11,647 between February and March 2021.

-       • Additionally, concerning patterns were observed in Brazil, India, and Turkey, where despite ongoing vaccination efforts, outcomes were less favorable, suggesting impacts from healthcare capacity limitations and the presence of virus variants.
+       • Concerning patterns were observed in Brazil, India, and Turkey, where despite ongoing vaccination efforts, outcomes were less favorable, suggesting impacts from healthcare capacity limitations and the presence of new virus variants.

     - Vaccination success varied by country: